ibm-cloud-docs/vmwaresolutions/vmonic/relnotes_v39.md

 {: #relnotes_v39-services}

 This release provides the following service versions on newly deployed instances:
 * BIG-IP® VE v15.1.0.5
-* HyTrust® CloudControl™ v6.2 for vCenter Server with NSX-T

-  During the pre-configuration of HyTrust CloudControl v6.2, global PIP is enabled.
+* HyTrust® CloudControl™ v6.2 for vCenter Server with NSX-T During the pre-configuration of HyTrust CloudControl v6.2, global PIP is enabled.
 * Juniper® vSRX and Juniper vSRX Gateway Appliance 3.0 (20.1R1.11)
 * Red Hat® OpenShift® for VMware® v4.4.23
    You can now install the Red Hat OpenShift for VMware service on vCenter Server with NSX-T instances.
 For NSX-T, you must have a new vCenter Server instance with NSX-T that is provisioned with NSX-T 3.0.1.1 or you must upgrade from NSX-T 2.5.1 to NSX-T 3.0.2.

 ### HyTrust CloudControl for vCenter Server with NSX-V - deprecated
 {: #relnotes_v39-services-htcc-nsx-v-deprecated}

 New installations of HyTrust CloudControl are no longer supported for new or existing deployments of vCenter Server with NSX-V instances.
 You can still view or delete existing HyTrust CloudControl installations on your existing instances.
-{:deprecated}
+{: deprecated}

 ## Updates to REST APIs
 {: #relnotes_v39-api}